 Why this CV works

 - Why not play detective with the job description, highlighting the key terms, and incorporating them into your regional account executive CV?
 This will not only help your CV get past ATS systems but also show the prospective employer that you’ve understood their requirements and are speaking their language.
-Finally, resist the temptation to embellish your document with graphics, tables, charts, or fancy fonts.
+Finally, resist the temptation to embellish your document with graphics, tables, charts, or elaborate fonts.

 Why this CV works